RockmanEXEZone/chaudloader/README.md

-# bnlc-mod-loader
+# chaudloader

-bnlc-mod-loader is a mod loader for Mega Man Battle Network Legacy Collection.
+chaudloader is a mod loader for Mega Man Battle Network Legacy Collection.

 ## For users